cc-dev-65535/mkdocs/docs/key-bindings.md

 ![image](images/page3-img1.PNG)
 This will take you to the keyboard shortcuts editor.

-2\. *Search* for the key command you want to change by entering the key command's name into the search bar at the top of the edtior.
+2\. *Search* for the key command you want to change by entering the key command's name into the search bar at the top of the editor.
 *Note: For a more convenient option, you can also *click* the **Record Keys** icon (highlighted in red below) on the right hand side of the search bar.*
 ![image](images/page3-img2.PNG)
-This allows you to record key strokes typed into the search bar and search for key command's that are currently bound to those entered key(s).
+The **Record Keys** option allows you to record key strokes typed into the search bar and search for key commands that are currently bound to those entered key(s).

 3\. *Hover* over the key command you want to change and *click* the pencil icon that appears on the left.
 ![image](images/page3-img3.png)